D1rk123/CTReconstruction/README.md

 Because matrix A has dimensions *all pixels in the reconstruction* x *all pixels in the sinogram* it can grow very quickly.
 That's also why I showed such a low resolution example.
 There are algorithms such as ART and SART that solve the same equation without needing the whole matrix to be in memory.

 ## Filtered Back Projection
 Another technique to reconstruct a CT image is filtered back projection.
 In this technique the sinogram is filtered using a Ram Lak filter (high pass ramp filter) and every projection (row of the sinogram) is smeared back over the image in the same direction it was acquired.
+Using the implementation in this repository I got the following results.

 ![Filtered back projection reconstruction](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/FilteredBackProjection.png)